DataDog/terraform-provider-datadog/README.md

 In order to re-record all cassettes you need to have `DATADOG_API_KEY` and `DATADOG_APP_KEY` for your testing organization in your environment.
 With that, run `make cassettes`.
-Do note that this would regenerate all cassettes and thus take a very long time; if you only need to re-record cassettes for one or two tests, you can run `make cassettes RUNTESTS=XXX` - this will effectively execute `go test -run=XXX`, which would run all testcases that contain `XXX` in their name.
+Do note that this would regenerate all cassettes and thus take a very long time; if you only need to re-record cassettes for one or two tests, you can run `make cassettes TESTARGS ="-run XXX"` - this will effectively execute `go test -run=XXX`, which would run all testcases that contain `XXX` in their name.